CeereMugambi/system-engineering_devops/shell_permissions/README.md

-Script that changes owner from hello to betty
+Script that creates a file